-CDKeys' Digital Sale has titles up to 90 percent off
+CDKeys' 'Digital Sale' offers titles for up to 90 percent off

-CDKeys’ Digital Sale has several titles, including Cyberpunk 2077, Battlefield 2042, Borderlands 3 and many more up to 90 percent off.
+CDKeys’ Digital Sale offers several titles, including Cyberpunk 2077, Battlefield 2042, Borderlands 3 and many more up to 90 percent off.

 Check out notable game deals below: